Curtis Granderson: Los Angeles Dodgers

-On August 18, 2017, the Mets traded Granderson to the Los Angeles Dodgers for a player to be named later, identified as Jacob Rhame.
-He hit his first home run for the Dodgers on August 20 against Justin Verlander of the Tigers.
-After hitting a grand slam home run in his last at-bat for the Mets on August 17, he hit one for the Dodgers on August 21 and became the first player in MLB history to hit grand slams for two different teams within the same week.
-The following day, he stole his 150th career base, becoming the 36th player in MLB history with over 300 home runs and 150 or more steals.
-He batted .161/.288/.366 for the Dodgers, in 112 at bats.
-He was 1-for-15 with eight strikeouts in the first two rounds of the playoffs, and the Dodgers left him off the World Series roster.
+On August 18, 2017, the Mets traded Granderson to the Los Angeles Dodgers for a player to be named later.
+Two days later, the Dodgers sent Jacob Rhame to the Mets to complete the trade.
+Granderson hit his first home run for the Dodgers on August 20 against Justin Verlander of the Tigers.
+After hitting a grand slam home run in his last at-bat for the Mets on August 17, he hit one for the Dodgers on August 21, becoming the first player in MLB history to hit grand slams for two different teams within the same week.
+The next day, he stole his 150th career base, becoming the 36th player in MLB history with over 300 home runs and 150 or more steals.

+Granderson batted .161/.288/.366 for the Dodgers, in 112 at bats.
+He was 1-for-15 with eight strikeouts in the first two rounds of the 2017 MLB postseason, and the Dodgers left him off the World Series roster.

 Toronto Blue Jays

 On January 23, 2018, Granderson signed a one-year, $5 million contract with the Toronto Blue Jays.
-On April 18, facing the Kansas City Royals, Granderson hit his ninth career grand slam.
-On April 24, Granderson hit his first walkoff home run since 2016 in a 10th inning victory against the Boston Red Sox.
-On May 15, Granderson returned to Citi Field for the first time since he was traded to the Los Angeles Dodgers on August 18, 2017 and went 1 for 4 with a single.
 On June 10, against the Baltimore Orioles, Granderson hit for a career high six RBIs with a home run, two doubles, a single and a walk.
 On June 25, while playing the Houston Astros, Granderson hit his eighth and ninth home runs of the season off of former teammate Justin Verlander to lead the Jays to victory.

 Milwaukee Brewers

 On August 31, 2018, the Blue Jays traded Granderson to the Milwaukee Brewers for Demi Orimoloye.
-He batted .220 for the Brewers.
-Granderson was a part of the 2018 playoff team.
+He batted .220 with two home runs in 19 games for the Brewers.
+Granderson hit an RBI double against the Los Angeles Dodgers in Game 5 of the NLCS, which the Brewers lost.

 Miami Marlins

-On February 5, 2019, Granderson signed a minor league contract with the Miami Marlins that included an invitation to spring training and provided him with a $1.75 million salary if he made the major league roster, which he did - batting .189 in the first half of the season.
+On February 5, 2019, Granderson signed a minor league contract with the Miami Marlins that included an invitation to spring training and provided him with a $1.75 million salary if he made the major league roster.
+The Marlins included Granderson on their roster as a leadoff hitter when facing right-handed pitchers.

-For the 2019 season he batted .183/.281/.356 in 317 at bats, with his on base percentage and slugging percentages both career lows.
+For the 2019 season, Granderson batted .183/.281/.356 in 363 plate appearances, with his on base percentage and slugging percentages both career lows.
 He was the sixth-oldest player in the National League.

 Retirement and post-playing career

+Towards the end of the 2019 season, Granderson said that he wanted to play again in 2020.
 Granderson announced his retirement from baseball on January 31, 2020.
-As of 2021, he serves as the president of the Players Alliance, an organization of active and former Major League players that works to increase opportunities for black athletes to participate in professional baseball.
-As of 2022, Granderson is a host for MLB on TBS.
+He is the board chair of the Players Alliance, an organization of active and former major league players that works to increase opportunities for black athletes to participate in professional baseball.

+Granderson joined the studio show for MLB on TBS in 2020.